 Shareholder oppression claims arise when the majority shareholders in a corporation take actions that unfairly prejudice minority investors.
-Most instances of shareholder oppression occur in small closely-held corporations, and the small nature of the situations make minority shareholders particularly vulnerable.
+Most instances of shareholder oppression occur in small, closely-held corporations, and the small nature of the situations makes minority shareholders particularly vulnerable.

-There are several different manners in which minority investors may be mistreated, and they are not always easy to define, though as a general rule, if the majority shareholders harm the economic interests of the minority, the minority shareholders may have a claim against the corporation, and file a lawsuit for rightful compensation.
+There are several different ways in which minority investors may be mistreated, and they are not always easy to define.
+As a general rule, if the majority shareholders harm the economic interests of the minority, the minority shareholders may have a claim against the corporation, and may file a lawsuit for rightful compensation.

 Joe Lyon is a highly-rated Cincinnati, Ohio lawyer representing plaintiffs nationwide in a wide variety of corporate labor disputes.